 And why have you chosen sweets and not something else?

-I think this is a good way to make sweets more “accepted” by people – because you know, everybody now is saying that we’re eating too much sugar…
+This is a good idea to make sweets more “accepted” by people – because you know, these days everybody is saying that we’re eating too much sugar…

 I think that everything should be in moderation: it’s the treat, it’s the gift – you know, just like chocolate has always been a gift, it’s not something people should be eating all day, every day.
-You know, it’s meant to be a nice treat for occasions, birthdays, events… and when it comes to people who have dietary restrictions, we can have sugar-free, gelatine-free and gluten-free options, so there’s a lot of choice for people on the website.
+It is meant to be a nice treat for occasions, birthdays, events… and when it comes to people who have dietary restrictions, we have sugar-free, gelatine-free and gluten-free options, so there’s a lot of choice on our website.

 If you were not selling sweets, what would you be doing right now?
 What was your plan B?